 Cutting the Cord

 I never thought I would say this in a million years, but I’m cutting the cord and venturing out into the world of online streaming services.
+Admittedly, if you’re an avid TV watcher then this isn’t for you and you may prefer to look into the cheaper xfinity internet deals that are on offer.
+You will still save money by switching to a cheaper plan, just not as much as cutting it completely.
+For me, it worked wonderfully.
 When I sat down and looked at the shows I actually watch, it made more sense to buy complete seasons of my favorite shows instead of paying over $180 a month for cable, phone and internet.
 I love HBO, but all I watch is Game of Thrones and the occasional movie.
 Once I did the math, it was a no-brainer.
 I will save over a $1000 a year by bidding adieu to my cable provider and using Amazon Prime.

 Save Money on Daycare